During our delightful home church (Lottie conducted the meeting),

 God because he loves us, and we can't do it without him.

-A talk given by Henry B. Eyring is exactly how I feel.
+A talk given by Henry B. Eyring is precisely how I feel.

 This part really spoke to me:

-"When our children were very small, I started to write down a few
+"When our children were very small, I wrote down a few

 things about what happened every day.
 Let me tell you how that got started.